Northern Ireland women's national futsal team

 The Northern Ireland women's national futsal team represents Northern Ireland in international women's futsal competitions and is controlled by the Irish Football Association.
-Northern Ireland is the only home nation of the United Kingdom to have an active women's futsal team.
+Northern Ireland is the first home nation of the United Kingdom to have an active women's futsal team.

 History

 Northern Ireland's team was formed in 2018.
 The team would play their first ever match against the Banbridge Town's men's development team on 15 April 2018 which ended in a 4–6 defeat.
 The team has taken part in the preliminary round of the UEFA Women's Futsal Championship, debuting in 2018 for the 2019 edition.